WP Umbrella Logo

 Automating WordPress Maintenance Tasks

-This checklist provides a great place to start when developing your maintenance plan as we tried to find an optimal frequency for most websites.
+This checklist provides a great place to start when developing your WordPress maintenance plans as we tried to find an optimal frequency for most websites.

 This shouldn’t be overwhelming, since you can automate most of your WordPress maintenance tasks with WP Umbrella.